 Are neurodivergents smarter?

 The intelligence of neurodivergent individuals varies widely and cannot be generalized.
 While some may demonstrate exceptional abilities in specific areas due to their divergent brain function, others may face neurodiverse challenges that impact traditional measures of intelligence.
-Neurodivergent types encompass a spectrum of cognitive profiles, each with its strengths and weaknesses,
+Neurodivergent types encompass a spectrum of cognitive profiles, each with their own neurodiversity strengths and weaknesses,

 Citations